 Time is a sort of river of passing events, and strong is its current; no sooner is a thing brought to sight than it is swept by and another takes its place and this too will be swept away. – Marcus Aurelius, Meditations

-As we reflect back on the first quarter, it appears that some events of significant magnitude have occurred or are continuing to unfold.
-Particularly unsettling is the stealth takeover of the Ukraine by Russia.
+As we reflect back on the first quarter, it appears that some events of significant magnitude have occurred.
+Some are continuing to unfold.
+Particularly unsettling is the stealth takeover of Ukraine by Russia.
 While this is certainly disheartening and tragic, in all likelihood, it will have little impact on capital markets in the medium to long term.
-The Ukraine’s political system is as corrupt as Russia’s and its economy is smaller and in materially worse condition.
-Any deterioration, while having possibly catastrophic human consequences, will exert little influence on the world economy with the possible exception of Russia’s supply of gas to Europe.
+The Ukraine’s political system is as corrupt as Russia’s.
+Its economy is smaller and in materially worse condition.
+Any deterioration, while having possibly catastrophic human consequences, will exert little influence on the world economy.
+The lone exception being Russia’s supply of gas to Europe.
 Even there, energy disruptions historically have been fleeting.

 The quote at the head of the newsletter is from Meditations that was probably written between 170 and 180.
 A collection of thoughts never really intended to be published, they reflect his personal interpretations of the stoic philosophy.
 Among the many thoughts contained in Meditations are the beliefs that we should reflect on a much greater spectrum of events over a much greater time frame.
 This is a very useful lesson for retirement planning and investing.
 There have been many significant events in the past few years alone that have challenged many investors’ resolve to remain exposed to capital markets and in particular, equity markets.

 Some things are in our control and others not.
 Things in our control are [opinion, pursuit, desire, aversion, and], in a word, whatever are our own actions.
 Things not in our control are [body, property, reputation, command, and, in one word, whatever are] not our own actions. – Epictetus, Enchiridion